Episode 9: Why QQQ Beat SPY In Dispersion Options

 Why The Branch Improved

-The most interesting part of this story is that the repo did not just find a better threshold.
+The most interesting part of this story is that the repo found more than a better threshold.
 It found a better diagnosis.

 The early combined branch looked worse partly because: